TheArturthur/CoppermindScraper/Cosmere/Marsh.md

 ### Agent of Harmony
 Occasionally, [[Harmony\|Harmony]] Invests him with His power, so he could help guide souls off into the [[Beyond\|Beyond]].
 It is unknown if he was ever Invested enough to become a [[Sliver\|Sliver]].

+### Mythological powers
+Marsh, as god of death, is believed to be able to awaken corpses from the dead.

 ## History
 ### Pre Catacendre